The-Monkeys-and-MAUD/MonkeytestJS/README.md

-There are plenty of tools around for writing automated browser based tests (like [Selenium](#), [Sahi](http://sahi.co.in/w/), [eValid](http://www.e-valid.com/), [Watir](http://wtr.rubyforge.org/) and [Canoo](http://webtest.canoo.com/webtest/manual/WebTestHome.html)) but normal people don't use them.
+There are plenty of tools around for writing automated browser based tests (like [Selenium](#), [Sahi](http://sahi.co.in/w/), [eValid](http://www.e-valid.com/), [Watir](http://wtr.rubyforge.org/) and [Canoo](http://webtest.canoo.com/webtest/manual/WebTestHome.html)) but front end developers rarely use them.
-By "normal people" we mean front end developers.

 You might be writing unit tests, but unless a project is large enough to warrant a dedicated test team, the chances are that there won't be any automated top level testing of the interface.
 We find we get a lot of value for not much effort when we have at least a few high level funtional tests.

-[MonkeyTestJS][1] is great for building up a suite of regression tests while you're building the functionality of your project.
-You can write tests quickly using straightforward client side javascript and then run them in a browser.
+[MonkeyTestJS][1] is so quick and easy to use that we front end devs can build up a suite of regression tests while we're building the functionality of our project.
+We can write tests using straightforward client side javascript and then run them in a browser to see the result.

-[MonkeyTestJS][1] is built on top of [QUnit](http://qunitjs.com/), the unit testing framework used by [JQuery](https://jquery.org/).
+[MonkeyTestJS][1] is built on top of [QUnit][3], the unit testing framework used by [JQuery](https://jquery.org/).
 However, instead of focusing on testing javascript functions, [MonkeyTestJS][1] pulls whole web pages into an ifame and tests the DOM of the page.
-Your tests trigger events to simulate user interaction and then check the DOM for expected results.
+Using standard [QUnit][3] assertions, your tests simulate user interaction and then check the DOM for expected results.

 Don't take our word for it, have a look: